ucsb-csw8/w23-project/project01.md

 # Workflow Recommendations <a name="workflow"></a>

 We very highly recommend that you start working on this project early on.
 This is a large task ahead of you and good time management will help you complete this on time.
-Remember: you have TWO WEEKS to work on this, so **don't leave things until the last minute**.
+Remember: you have more than **two weeks** to work on this, so **don't leave things until the last minute**.
 The deadlines are extremely firm.

 As you are reading project instructions, each time you come across an edge case or a specific value that you need to check/test, immediately add an assert statement to your test file.
 Add a comment above it to remind you what part of the instructions you are testing.